mehyaa/vscode-workspace-storage-cleanup/README.md

 ### Reporting Issues

-- Use the [GitHub Issues page](issues-url) to report bugs or suggest new features.
+- Use the [GitHub Issues page][issues-url] to report bugs or suggest new features.

 ---

 ## License

-This project is licensed under the [MIT License](license-url).
+This project is licensed under the [MIT License][license-url].

 ---